 ➡️ A deeply nourishing hair treatment mask can make a big difference in the shine and strength of your hair.
 And it’s particularly important if you have dry, damaged, frizzy or very long hair.
 I highly recommend asking for it when you see your hairdresser, but this year, invest in a good quality home-use product and make it part of your weekly – fortnightly haircare routine. – Gioana, ladies’ and gents’ hairdresser

-The Figaro London team really hope you’ll find this list useful.
+The Figaro London team really hopes you’ll find these New Year resolutions useful.

 We are wishing you a happy new year, a happy new decade, and a happy right now.